vbergae/ObjectivePim/README.md

 ## Installation

-The supported way to get OCJiraFeedback is using [CocoaPods](http://cocoapods.org/).
+The supported way to get ObjectivePim is using [CocoaPods](http://cocoapods.org/).

-Add OCJiraFeedback to your Podfile:
+Add ObjectivePim to your Podfile:

 	platform :ios, '7.0'